Lukety/sistema_indicadores/BD/Readme.txt

-File for import data base modernización (MySQL) -> modernización.sql
+File to import database "modernización" (MySQL) -> modernización.sql

+- Tool used -> "phpmyadmin" for administration.